dachisgroupuk/time_range/README.md

 A gem to take the pain out of dealing with time ranges.

 ### Usage
-This is how you could create a new time range starting 2 days and ending at the present time:
+This is how you could create a new time range starting 2 days ago and ending at the present time:

     TimeRange.new(2.days.ago)